 - Mercy Rule

-- (applies to youth divisions only) Applied when there is a 7 goal deficit in pool play.
-Teams down by 7 or more goals will get a free clear after each goal.
+- (applies to 2032 and below) Applied when there is a 5 goal deficit in pool play.
+Teams down by 5 or more goals will get a free clear after each goal.
 Coaches can agree to waive this rule.

 - Counts

-- The leading team must keep it in the box with under 2 minutes left in the game if the opponent is within 4 goals.
+- Championship/Playoff Games Only: The leading team must keep it in the box under 2 minutes if they are ahead by 2 goals or less.

 - Checking

-- Limited body checking in 2026 & 2027 Grad Year only.
-Big hits & physical play (even within three yards of a loose ball) constitute unnecessary roughness (60 sec penalty)
+- Limited body checking in 2028 – 2032.
+Big hits & physical play (even within three yards of a loose ball) constitute unnecessary roughness (90 sec penalty)

 - Penalties